+Each scholarship will have a value of £5,000 per annum and will be deducted from your tuition fees and will be tenable for three years.
 These awards cannot be held concurrently with fully-funded scholarships such as a Dorothy Hodgkins Postgraduate Award, Commonwealth Scholarship or a School Studentship.
 They can, however, be combined with other partial funding.

 The studentships will be awarded on the basis of academic merit with candidates requiring the equivalent of a first-class honours degree or upper second-class honours degree from a recognised university or institution.
 Non-native English Language speakers must meet the University entry requirements of IELTS 6.5 or equivalent.

-The School Scholarships Allocation Committee will meet in February 2015 to select the studentship holders.
+The School Scholarships Allocation Committee will meet in February 2017 to select the studentship holders.
 The winners will be announced thereafter.